City, University of London are delighted to offer students exciting scholarship opportunities across the journalism department.

 Please note that due to the current circumstances it is likely that the interviews will be held virtually.

 The BAFTA UK Scholarship Programme is part of their charitable activity to support talented people at all stages of their career in film, games and television.
 The MA Broadcast Journalism and MA Television Journalism are two of the degrees included in the list of eligible courses.

 The programme is open to British citizens in need of financial assistance to take eligible undergraduate and postgraduate courses in the UK.
 Each BAFTA Scholar receives up to £12,000 towards their annual course fees, as well as mentoring support from a BAFTA member, winner or nominee and free access to BAFTA events around the UK.

-Applications for 2019/2020 are now open.
+Applications for 2020/2021 are now open.
 If you are interested in becoming a BAFTA scholar, please apply here.
-The deadline for applications is Tuesday 28 May 2019.
+The deadline for applications is Wednesday 26 May at 5pm.

 General Bursaries and Awards